Floobits/flukes/README.md

 ##Components

 ###Actions
+Flux Actions are a public, static event emitter with a well defined interface.

 Evented code typically relies on event emitters with callbacks.
-In practice, raw emitters are error prone because objects come and go (including the emitter itself).
-Binding and unbinding callbacks, and emitting turns into spaghetti code.
-Flux Actions are then, a public, static emitter with a well defined interface.
+In practice, raw emitters are error prone because objects come and go (including the emitter itself)-  binding and unbinding callbacks, and emitting events often results in intractable spaghetti code.

-####(Synchronous) Actions
+####*(Synchronous)* Actions
 ```
 > var actions, Actions = flux.createActions({
   sum: function(a, b) {